Syntax Guide

 true

-Specifies whether to fetch the code.
+Specifies whether to pull code.

 git.submodules